How to Install Docker on Debian 12, 11, or 10

 reboot

-Managing Docker via Systemd on Debian 12, 11, or 10
+Managing Docker via Systemd

-Starting the Docker Service on Debian via systemd
+Starting the Docker Service via systemd

-To utilize Docker, the Docker service must be actively running on your Debian system.
+To utilize Docker, the service must be actively running on your Debian system.
 Systemd facilitates this through the following command:

 systemctl start docker.service